-Congruent triangles (two or more triangles) have 3 sets of congruent (of equal length) sides and 3 sets of congruent (of equal measure) angles.
+Congruent triangles (two or more triangles) have three sets of congruent (of equal length) sides and three sets of congruent (of equal measure) angles.

 Congruent triangle postulates

-SSS (side-side-side) – Two triangles are congruent if all three sides in one triangle are congruent to the corresponding sides in the other.
+Two (or more) triangles are congruent if all three sides in one triangle are congruent to the corresponding sides of the other.

-This statement basically says that you cannot draw two different triangles that have all three sides of the same length.
-That means that every triangle that has matching sides the same length will be congruent.
-It doesn’t matter in which position are those triangles, they can be moved, rotated, mirrored, anything, but if they have the same length matching sides, they are thus congruent.
+This concept statement basically says that you cannot draw two different triangles that have all three sides of the same length.
+This means that every triangle that has matching sides of the same length will be congruent.
+It’s not important in which position are the triangles as they can be moved, rotated and mirrored.
+However, if the triangles have equal corresponding sides, they are thus congruent.
 Additionally, they also will then contain three equal corresponding angles which are congruent.
 The triangles are therefore equal and congruent in all properties.

-SAS (side-angle-side) – Two triangles are congruent if two sides in one triangle are congruent to the corresponding sides in the other, and if the angles they enclose are of equal measure.
+Two (or more) triangles are congruent if two sides in one triangle are congruent to the corresponding sides of the other, and if the angles they enclose are of equal measure.

-Draw side c.
-Now, let’s get to the construction of an angle.
+Construct side .
+Now, let’s continue to the construction of an angle.

-Example 1: Are triangles ABC and PQR congruent if , , ,
+Are triangles and congruent if , , ,

-So, we have two triangles, one with length of sides 13, 14 and 15, and another with length of sides 13, 14, 15.2.
-By SSS theorem, two triangles are congruent if and only if length of all sides of the first triangle matches length of sides of other triangles.
-Since one side has no match, those two triangles are not congruent.
+So, we have two triangles, one with length of sides , and , and another with length of sides and .
+By SSS theorem, two triangles are congruent if and only if length of all sides of the first triangle corresponding length of sides of the other triangle.
+Since one side does not correspond, therefore these two triangles are not congruent.

 What needs to be changed for them to be congruent?
 You compare sides, so , so, must be equal to .

-Example 2: Are triangles ABC and PQR congruent if , , .
+Are triangles and congruent if , , ?

-As you can notice, all given side lengths from first triangle match ones from the other, and the angle matches also.
-But this is not enough- you have to check if the angle is in the correct location, which also indicates we must confirm if the angle in triangle is properly enclosed by the sides with the same length as the same angle in the first triangle .
+As we can see, all given lengths of the sides of triangle each correspond to the sides of triangle , and the measure of given angles.
+However, this is not enough- we have to investigate if the angle is in the correct location, which also indicates we must confirm if the angle in triangle is properly enclosed by the sides with the same length as the same angle in the triangle .

-The easiest way is to draw a sketch; it doesn’t have to be precise, it is sufficient for us to make the relevant conclusions from it.
-Therefore, angles and are enclosed by the sides with matching equal length.
-By SAS these triangles are congruent.
+The simplest way is to draw a sketch; it’s not important to be precise, it is sufficient for us to make the relevant conclusions from it.
+Therefore, angles and are enclosed by the sides which are of equal length.
+By the SAS theorem triangles and are thus congruent.

-How would you draw another triangle congruent to the one that you have?
-You would simply construct another triangle with same measurements.
+How can we construct another triangle congruent to the one that you have?
+We would simply construct another triangle of the same measurements.

-ASA (angle-side-angle) – Two triangles are congruent if two angles and one side in one triangle are congruent to two angles and one side of second triangle.
+Two (or more) triangles are congruent if two angles and the included side in one triangle are congruent to two angles and included side of the second triangle.

-From this construction you can conclude that there is only one triangle with these properties.
-And that means that every two triangles that have two angles of same size and matching side of equal length will be congruent- all three pairs of angles will be of equal measure, and all three sides equal length.
+From this construction we can conclude that there is only one triangle with these parameters.
+That means that every two triangles that have two angles of the same measure and each containing a corresponding side of equal length will be congruent- all three pairs of angles will be of equal measure, and all three pairs of sides of equal length.

-SSA (side-side-angle) – Two triangles are congruent if they contain two sides of equal length and a non-included angle of equal measure which is opposite to the larger side are congruent.
+Two (or more) triangles are congruent if they contain two sides of equal length and a non-included angle of equal measure which is opposite to the larger side.

-Example: Are two triangles ABC and PQR congruent if , , , , ,
+Are triangles and congruent if , , , , , ?

-You have to remember not to rush into conclusions.
-It doesn’t matter if you can’t see congruent sides or angles at first, solution can’t always be obvious.
+We have to remember not to rush into conclusions.
+It’s not important if you can’t see congruent sides or angles at first, the solution isn’t always obvious.

 Right triangles also have special congruent postulates that apply to them.

-LL (leg, leg) – Two right triangles are congruent if their matching legs are of equal length.
+Two (or more) right triangles are congruent if their corresponding legs are of equal length.

-This theorem is equivalent to SAS, because you know two sides(legs) and angle between them.
+This theorem is equivalent to SAS theorem, because we know the lengths of two sides(legs) and the measure of an included angle.

-When you know both legs, then there is only one line that connects two points at their ends.
+When we know lengths of both legs, then there is only one segment line that connects two points at their ends.

-HL (hypotenuse-leg) – Two right triangles are congruent if their hypotenuses are of equal length, and they have as well corresponding legs with each of equal length.
+Two (or more) right triangles are congruent if their hypotenuses are of equal length, and they have as well corresponding legs with each of equal length.

-First you would draw leg, and then an angle, and bisect the arm of an angle with a circle that has radius equal to the length of a hypotenuse.
-There is only one way to do that.
+Firstly, we will construct the leg, then an angle, and bisect the arm of an angle with a circle that has radius equal to the length of a hypotenuse.

-HA (hypotenuse-angle) – Two right triangles are congruent if their hypotenuses are of equal length, and one angle of equal measure.
+Two (or more) right triangles are congruent if their hypotenuses are of equal length, and one angle of equal measure.

-This theorem is equivalent to AAS, because you know two angles (the right angle and the given angle) and the length of the one side which is the hypotenuse.
+This theorem is equivalent to AAS, because we know the measures of two angles (the right angle and the given angle) and the length of the one side which is the hypotenuse.

-To construct the right triangle whose hypotenuse and angle are given, we would firstly draw a hypotenuse, then angle, and construct perpendicular line on drawn leg from the other end of hypotenuse.
-Of course, because in your right angle you have to have one right angle, and the sum of angles In a triangle equals to , the given angle must be less than .
+To construct a right triangle whose hypotenuse and angle are given, we would firstly construct a hypotenuse, the angle, and construct a perpendicular line on the constructed leg from the other end of hypotenuse.
+In our right triangle we must have one right angle, and the sum of the measures of all angles of the triangle equal to , the given angle is always less than .

 Congruent triangles worksheets